-- Considerable changes occurred in January 2006, when the Food Hygiene legislation requirements for food businesses in respect of "Hazard Analysis of Critical Control Points" (HACCP) changed dramatically The key issue is that food businesses are now required to provide written evidence of a system based on HACCP. - The FSA have provided support materials and a number of Local Authorities have carried out pilots to encourage businesses to provide the required systems.
-At present, the pilots indicate that it takes between 6 10 hours with each premises to go through the process with a success rate of between 5 80% for businesses actually completing of the required systems.
-Results were particularly poor where English is not a first language. - Bearing in mind the importance of completing accurate FSA returns, Crawley's UNIform system presents considerable frustration.
-We have been maintaining paper records to address the contingent IT risk and thus will be able to complete the statistical returns within the required timescales.
+• Considerable changes occurred in January 2006, when the Food Hygiene legislation requirements for food businesses in respect of "Hazard Analysis of Critical Control Points" (HACCP) changed dramatically The key issue is that food businesses are now required to provide written evidence of a system based on HACCP.

+Bearing in mind the importance of completing accurate FSA returns, Crawley's UNIform system presents considerable frustration.
 It has been indicated that the updates to the IT system will be completed in due course, which should increase our efficiency in the inputting and collation of data.

-We have also formed a "self help" group (in addition to the standard user group) with neighbouring authorities, to share good practices in the coming year. - Significant changes have been made to the data that Local Authorities are now required to collect as a result of the Hampton Review and it is no longer necessary to supply a list of planned inspections to the Food Standards Agency in April each year.
+Significant changes have been made to the data that Local Authorities are now required to collect as a result of the Hampton Review and it is no longer necessary to supply a list of planned inspections to the Food Standards Agency in April each year.
 We are now required to supply all the data concerning the food premises in our area and with a view to monitoring the level of compliance with food hygiene law respectively.
 The Food Standards Agency's own target is to ensure that 75% of Food Businesses in England are fully compliant by 2010 (this equates to achieving a score of 0 or 5 for confidence in management as defined by the code of practice).